 - Clothes moths are harder to spot, but the damage to your sweaters will be obvious.
 They also stay much closer to their food source, so if you see holes in your clothing, you know they won’t be too far away.

-- Throw away any fabrics or foods that moth antennae have touched.
+- Throw away any fabrics or foods that show obvious signs of infestation.

 - Close up any openings in your windows, walls, or foundation.